|

 Telephone: 905 525–9140 x24896

-Manuscripts (two copies) and books for review should be addressed
+Manuscripts (in PDF or MS Word) and books for review should be

 to The